lenadank/megilot/README.md

 ## Restrictions:

-1. Current version allows searching in .txt files only.
+1. Current version allows searching in .txt and .docx files only.
 2. Search session are restricted to 30 minutes - after 30 minutes users must upload the text files again.

 ## Authors